 Demand for VPN applications often surges during internet restrictions as they provide a means for citizens’ to bypass blocks on specific content.
 However, authorities frequently retaliate by blocking access to these services.

 Allot boasts that it can monitor the traffic of 70 VPNs, which by extension allows its customers, such as ISPs, to block them.
 On one page, the company says, “As use of VPN apps escalate, prudent operators will seek to ensure that they can observe and keep track of their use.”

 On another, the company claims that “Anonymizers/VPN tunnels are typically used to hide a user’s identity and are in use by some to access illegal content or purchase illegal goods, such as drugs.”

 Analysis of the company’s investor documents and news reports shows that Allot has commercial relationships with 14 ISPs that have conducted internet disruptions in 21 countries since 2018.

 It is nearly impossible to conclusively prove that Allot’s technology was used during a specific shutdown because ISPs often purchase similar technology from a variety of companies.
 However, the existence of these commercial relationships indicates that it’s likely that their technology has been used in ways that undermines citizens’ fundamental rights.

 Attribution is made more difficult by the complex and often murky relationship between multinational ISPs and their local subsidiaries.
-In this report, we have included subsidiaries even if they are not expressly referenced in Allot’s documentation as they may utilise technology originally purchased by their parent company.
+In this report, we have included subsidiaries even if they are not expressly referenced in Allot’s documentation as they may utilize technology originally purchased by their parent company.